-The Nano S has become known as one of the most popular and best-selling crypto hardware wallets to date.
+The Nano S has become one of the more well-regarded crypto hardware wallets to date.
 That said, it only has enough memory for about three apps at a time.
 That means users who want to work with more than three cryptocurrencies will have to repeatedly uninstall and reinstall new apps.

 For example, say someone holds Bitcoin, Litecoin, and Ethereum.
 If they also want to use Dogecoin, they will have to uninstall the Litecoin app and install the Dogecoin app.
 Any Litecoin balance will still be held on the wallet, but to access it and send transactions, the Litecoin app will need to be reinstalled, which would require uninstalling an existing app.

 Apps for different cryptocurrencies take different amounts of memory, so the potential number of installed apps may be higher than three.
 While limited currencies can be managed at one time, the list of Ledger-supported crypto is 1,800 coins long.